 Smoke may smell good, but it's not good for you.
-Wood smoke can affect everyone, but children under 18, older adults, people with diabetes, heart disease, asthma or other lung diseases are the most vulnerable.
+Wood smoke can affect everyone, but children, teenagers, older adults, people with lung disease, including asthma and COPD or people with heart diseases are the most vulnerable.

-Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
+Smoke is made up of a complex mixture of gases and particles produced when wood and other organic matter burn.
 A major health threat from smoke comes from fine particles (also called particle pollution, particulate matter, or PM).
 These microscopic particles can get into your eyes and respiratory system, where they can cause health problems such as burning eyes, runny nose, and illnesses such as bronchitis.
+In addition to particle pollution, wood smoke contains several toxic harmful air pollutants including: benzene, formaldhyde, acrolein and methane.

 - If you have heart or lung disease, such as congestive heart failure, angina, chronic obstructive pulmonary disease, emphysema or asthma, you may experience health effects earlier and at lower smoke levels than healthy people.